DataPrep Orchestrator

 /$DATAPREP_OUTPUT_PREFIX

-The workflow to process these files in ARCHIVE Mode is as follows:
+The workflow to process these files in ARCHIVE

-- Compare the input and output storage locations with a pagination methodology
+- Compare the input and output storage locations with a pagination methodology.

-- Move the raw input file to the archive folder in the input storage location
+- Move the raw input file to the archive folder in the input storage location for the successfully processed file.

-- Move the raw input file to the error folder in the input storage location
+- Move the raw input file to the error folder in the input storage location for the failed processed file.

-- Delete processed files from the input storage
+- Delete processed files from the input storage.

-Lastly, here is an example of how to structure a YAML file for a DataPrep Orchestrator file sync job:
+Lastly, here is an example of how to structure a YAML file for a DataPrep orchestrator file sync job:

 "Prep My Data":